nickjeffrey/nagios_powershell_passive_check/README.md

    use                            no-notify-contact             ;use template that has notification periods set to none contact_name                   myhost03                      ;this is a dummy contact only used to give the htpasswd credentials rights to the host_name
  }
+ define contact {                                               ;create a contact corresponding to htpasswd username use                            no-notify-contact             ;use template that has notification periods set to none contact_name                   webserv01                     ;this is a dummy contact only used to give the htpasswd credentials rights to the host_name
+ }

 ```